 (I’m not going to do a whole picking-up-stitches tutorial here, but I recommend this video.
-Pick up one stitch through the center of every cast-on stitch — both the original ones and the additionals at the front — and for figuring out where to pick up along the sloping sides of the front neck, this diagram might help.
-I like the one in Pam Allen’s Knitting for Dummies.
-Make sure your total stitch count is the correct multiple for your ribbing.)
+Pick up one stitch through the center of every cast-on stitch — both the original ones and the additionals at the front neck — and 2 in 3 or 3 in 4 stitches along the slopes.
+For figuring out where to pick up along the sloping sides of the front neck, this diagram might help.
+I like the one in Pam Allen’s “Knitting for Dummies.”
+And make sure your total picked-up stitch count is the correct multiple for your ribbing.)

 ARM AND CHEST DIMENSIONS